 Mr. Eller has extensive experience at both large national and regional banks, as well as community banks.
 He is able to provide knowledge and expertise to the Board regarding executive management, sales and marketing, retail banking, bank mergers and acquisitions, human resource management, executive officer compensation and incentives, strategic planning, and shareholder relations.
 He is a member of the Executive Committee.
-He serves the Northeast Indiana Regional Partnership as a member-at-large, is a Board Member of the Boy Scouts of America, is a member of the Jumpstart Toledo Business Growth Collaborative Investment Committee, is a member of the Bryan Rotary Club, Toledo Museum of Art Director Circle Crystal Member, and District 1 Representative and Board Member for the Ohio Bankers League Board.
+He serves the Northeast Indiana Regional Partnership as a member-at-large, is a Board Member of the Boy Scouts of America, is a member of the Jumpstart Toledo Business Growth Collaborative Investment Committee, is a member of the Bryan Rotary Club, Toledo Museum of Art Director Circle Crystal Member, and Board Member of the Ohio Bankers League.